Indian Railway Service of Mechanical Engineering: Recruitment

+Previous modes of recruitment included Engineering Services Examination conducted by the Union Public Services Commission.
+In 2020, Railways separated itself from Engineering Services Exam (ESE) and made it Indian Railway Management Services (IRMS).

+The other exam was Special Class Railway Apprentice examination, also conducted by UPSC.

-The Indian Railway Management Services is merged into Civil Services in 2022 which now on will be conducted by the Union Public Service Commission (UPSC) of India.
-The UPSC is responsible for recruiting middle and top-level bureaucrats for the Government of India.
+In 2022, the Indian Railway Management Services is merged into Civil Services examination.

 Training

 After selection, the IRSME probationers report to their Centralized Training Institute (CTI): Indian Railways Institute of Mechanical and Electrical Engineering, Jamalpur, (IRIMEE) for joining formalities and induction into the cadre as Officer Trainees or Probationary Officers.
 This is followed by visit to a host of academies and institutions, over a period of next 78 weeks, to give wide-ranging exposure to officer trainees which would be useful in their career as railway officers.
 Some of these institutions include: